natacourby/Urinary-metabolomic-phenotyping-for-Alzheimer-pathology/README.md

 ```

 # Results for annotated metabolites
-Annotated metabolites are availbale in the file: "./results/annotated_metabolites.txt".
+Annotated metabolites are available in the file: "./results/annotated_metabolites.txt".

-1. RF using annotated metabolites for AD/CTL classes and then using the same model for cMCI/sMCI classes for validation since they were not used for training.
+1. RF using only 32 annotated metabolites for AD/CTL classes and then using the same model for cMCI/sMCI classes for validation since they were not used for training.
+Repeated without drugs (26 annotated metabolites).
-2. Logistic regression using annotated metabolites for AD/CTL classes and then using the same model for cMCI/sMCI classes for validation since they were not used for training.
+2. Logistic regression using only 32 annotated metabolites for AD/CTL classes and then using the same model for cMCI/sMCI classes for validation since they were not used for training.
+Repeated without drugs (26 annotated metabolites).

 ```
 ./scripts/annotated_metabolites.R